grantsrb/sencoder/README.md

 Currently can operate on the amazon nietzsche dataset to encode and decode strings of variable length.

 To train a model, you must first navigate to the `training_scripts` directory and add an entry in the `hyperranges.json` to search over.
 It comes preloaded with a learning rate search.
 You should additionally set the `hyperparameters.json` to your liking.
-See the `hyperparams_explained.txt` file for a description of each parameter.
+See the `hyperparams_explained.md` file for a description of each parameter.

 Once the jsons are set appropriately, run the following: